-The maximum number of shares that may be issued as incentive stock options may not exceed , cumulatively increased on January 1, 2020 and on each January 1 thereafter by the lesser of the Annual Increase, or shares.
-The grant date fair value of all awards made under our 2019 Equity Plan and all other cash compensation paid by us to any non-employee director in any calendar year shall not exceed \$1,000,000.
+The maximum number of shares that may be issued as incentive stock options may not exceed the Initial Limit, cumulatively increased on January 1, 2020 and on each January 1 thereafter by the lesser of the Annual Increase, or 3,537,225 shares.
+The grant date fair value of all awards made under our 2019 Equity Plan and all other cash compensation paid by us to any non-employee director in any calendar year shall not exceed \$500,000; provided, however, that such amount shall be \$1,000,000 for the calendar year in which the applicable non-employee director is initially elected or appointed to the board.

 Our 2019 Equity Plan will be administered by our compensation committee.
 Our compensation committee has full power to select, from among the individuals eligible for awards, the individuals to whom awards will be granted, to make any combination of awards to participants, and to determine the specific terms and conditions of each award, subject to the provisions of our 2019 Equity Plan.
-Persons eligible to participate in our 2019 Equity Plan will be those full or part-time officers, employees, non-employee directors, and consultants as selected from time to time by our compensation committee in its discretion.
+Persons eligible to participate in our 2019 Equity Plan will be those full or parttime officers, employees, non-employee directors, and consultants as selected from time to time by our compensation committee in its discretion.